- What is an e-commerce search and how it works?

 Each product category has its top sellers.
 Whether you know them from memory or pinpoint them by looking at your sales records, it’s generally a good idea to include these popular products in the results when someone is searching for any product within their category.
 When you type a category in your search bar and hit enter, do these bestsellers appear on the first results page/positions?

 Now the question is – how many points did your search score?
-If you want to know more about your search functionality with absolute certainty, you can always try Luigi’s Box’s free comprehensive search analytics.
+If you want to know more about your search functionality with absolute certainty, you can always try Luigi’s Box’s comprehensive search analytics.

 In a short period of time, you’ll know exactly how your site search performs and what you can do to improve it.
 Is your website optimized for mobile users?
 Don’t forget to check your site speed, even for mobile searches, not only for desktop versions.